chaos-mesh/website/docs/user_guides/dashboard.md

 ### Sign in

- The `Name` can be any string used to identify the `Token`, and a meaningful `Name` is suggested, such as `Cluster-Manager`, to indicate that the `Token` has permissions managed chaos experiments in the cluster.
+Now you have the token generated, you need to identify it with a `Name`.
+A meaningful name is suggested, for example, `Cluster-Manager`, to indicate that the token has permissions managed chaos experiments in the cluster.

 ![dashboard-login](/img/dashboard-login.png)